0fajarpurnama0/0fajarpurnama0.github.io/_posts/2019-01-10-highschooldxd-mortal-veritas-ren-dark-seeker.md

 ## 13.5 The Final Prep

-<iframe width="725" height="329" src="https://www.youtube.com/embed/Ap1eqcYwu24" title="Kingdom Hearts Dark Road Theater 87.
-Bragis True Form" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<div class="video-container"><iframe src="https://www.youtube.com/embed/Ap1eqcYwu24" title="Kingdom Hearts Dark Road Theater 87.
+Bragis True Form" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></div>

 He returned to his apartment.
 He packed nothing.
 He put on the **Black Coat**.
 It fit better now.
 He had modified it in the Void, weaving the shadows into the lining.
 He slid the **Heavy-Duty Utility Knife** into his sleeve.
 It wasn't just a tool anymore; he had poured his Will into it for a year.
 It was a **Black Blade** (Kokuto) in the making.